andreyorst/fnl-http/README.md

  :status 200}
 ```

+Each function accepts a table with options, that can modify how the request is made, or how the response is provided.
-The body can be processes as a stream, by supplying an options table:
+For example, if the body is larger, it can be processed as a stream, by supplying the following options table:

 ```fennel
 (http.get "http://lua-users.org/" {:as :stream})